projf/isle/boards/verilator/README.md

 ./obj_dir/ch01
 ```

+To enable full screen display, set `FULLSCREEN` to true in the main C++ file for that chapter, e.g. `boards/verilator/main_ch01.cpp`.

 ## 672x384 Display Timings

 Verilator designs use their own 672x384 display timings with 25 MHz clock.
 The pixel and system clock are both 25 MHz in Verilator simulation.
 Chapter 1 uses 640x480 display in line with other dev boards.